On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment

-We are particularly interested in scenarios when the agent makes multiple payoff-relevant decisions over multiple periods.
-Our task in this paper is to settle the design regimes to elicit the agent to release his private information under the dynamic environment and to optimally respond to such behavior.
+Our model allows the agent to decide how to report his private information to the principal and whether to stop the mechanism immediately or continue to the future at the same time.
+These two coupled decision makings depend on the agent's dynamic private information that endogenously depends on the past outcomes of the mechanism.
+The model covers different economic scenarios when the agent establishes an agreement with the principal to, for example, dynamically purchase private or public goods when his valuation stochastically changes over time or frequently consume experience goods when his preference is refined after every usage of the goods, while the agent is allowed to terminate this agreement at any period of time.
+Unlike the mechanism design with deadline or a solid commitment period, the agent in our model owns the right to stop.
+This additional freedom reduces the agent's risk in the lone-term relationship with the principal due to the uncertainty of the dynamic environment.
+However, agent's such freedom complicates the principal's characterization of the incentive compatibility in the dynamic environment.
+In this work, we aim to settle the design regimes of such dynamic mechanism by characterizing the allocation and the payment rules and elaborate the incentive compatibility of the mechanism when the agent with time-varying private information couples his decision making of how to reveal his private information with his optimal stopping decision.